 - You do not have any products in your shopping cart yet.

-Main page » Dining Table » Noble dining table made of recycled old wood "Fusion River" approx. 200 x 100 x 78 cm
+Main page » Dining Table » Noble dining table made of recycled reclaimed wood "Fusion River" approx. 200 x 100 x 78 cm

-Noble dining table made of recycled old wood "Fusion River" approx. 200 x 100 x 78 cm
+Noble dining table made of recycled reclaimed wood "Fusion River" approx. 200 x 100 x 78 cm

 LEIDER VERKAUFT

-Noble dining table made of recycled old wood "Fusion River" approx. 200 x 100 x 78 cm with a stainless steel table base
+Noble dining table made of recycled reclaimed wood "Fusion River" approx. 200 x 100 x 78 cm with a stainless steel table base

 More dining tables from the "Fusion" series can be found here: Dining table "Fusion River"

-Model: Noble dining table made of recycled old wood "Fusion"
+Model: Noble dining table made of recycled reclaimed wood "Fusion"

 Dimensions: approx. L 200 x W 100 x H 78 cm, tabletop thickness approx. 10 cm

-Materials: Old wood (recycled teak wood), table frame "Half Moon" made of brushed stainless steel, 10 mm glass inset
+Materials: Reclaimed wood (recycled teak), "Half Moon" table frame made of brushed stainless steel, 10 mm glass inset

 Surface: Lightly brushed and sealed with furniture wax

-The recycled old wood used for the sustainable dining table "Fusion" comes from old demolished houses and bridges on the islands of Java and Bali.
-Traditional houses are renewed every fourth generation, and a new house is built for the whole family.
-Often four to five generations live under one roof in these houses.
+The recycled reclaimed wood used for the sustainable dining table "Fusion" comes from old demolished houses and bridges on the islands of Java and Bali.
+Traditional houses are renewed every fourth generation, and a new house is built for the entire family.
+Often, four to five generations live under one roof in these houses.
 The wood could certainly tell fascinating stories.

-After demolition, the resulting old wood is collected and sorted piece by piece by experienced craftsmen.
-For our dining tables made of old wood, only the corner posts and the rough construction wood of the houses can be used.
+After demolition, the reclaimed wood is collected and sorted piece by piece by experienced craftsmen.
+For our reclaimed wood dining tables, only the corner posts and the rough construction wood of the houses can be used.

 The tabletop consists of glued solid wood beams, which are glued, planed, and sanded entirely by hand.
 Features from the previous use as construction wood are carefully filled with additional wood pieces.
-Afterwards, the tabletop is lightly brushed to emphasize the wood's tactile quality and sealed with a neutral furniture wax.
+Afterwards, the tabletop is lightly brushed to emphasize the wood's texture and sealed with a neutral furniture wax.
 The dining table is supported by a table base in the shape of a half moon.
-The use of stainless steel with elegant brushing gives the table its distinctive look.
+The use of brushed stainless steel gives the table its distinctive look.

 Every component of this dining table is created with artistic craftsmanship.